gteeger/GabeOS/README.md

 •	Features include semaphores, interthread communication, and synchronization.

-•	Developed in Keil uVision, written in C and assembly.
+•	Developed in Keil uVision, written in C and assembly./